Thursday September 10 | 9.00 – 10.00 ET | Online

 Thursday July 30 | 9.00 – 10.00 ET | Online

 Our distinguished panel of speakers discussed the negative effect of labor shortages on communities and economies in high-income countries, and how to pursue labor mobility systems which unlock benefits for employers and workers alike.

 Friday June 26 | 11.30 – 12.30 ET | Online

-In this event, we will discuss these constraints to coordinated action on labor mobility, and how external support could help address these constraints.
-In response to existing gaps in this support, we will discuss the design of a new organization, Labor Mobility Partnerships (LaMP) which will work with governments, the private sector and employers, ‘mobility industry,’ financiers, and civil society to increase rights-respecting labor mobility, ensuring workers can access employment opportunities abroad.
+In this event, a distinguished panel of speakers discusses predicted demographic changes in high-income countries and constraints to coordinated action on labor mobility, and how external support could help address these constraints.
+In response to existing gaps in this support, they discuss the design of a new organization, Labor Mobility Partnerships (LaMP) which will work with governments, the private sector and employers, ‘mobility industry,’ financiers, and civil society to increase rights-respecting labor mobility, ensuring workers can access employment opportunities abroad.

 Tuesday April 28 | 8.30 – 9.30 ET | Online

 In this talk, Helen Dempster and Rebekah Smith discuss ways in which we can address global health worker shortages during pandemics, and, in the long-term, build up the global stock of health workers to address increasingly worrying demographic impacts.
 This talk is based on the recently published blog post, “Migrant Health Workers Are on the COVID-19 Frontline.
 We Need More of Them.”